: I say let the world warm up, let's see what Boutros Boutros Ghali Ghali has to say about that. We'll grow oranges in Alaska! Hank

 - Anno 2070, the futuristic spin-off of the series, takes place in time where global warming has gotten so bad that people were forced to settle on what were formerly mountains, and the game revolves around colonizing these small pieces of land.

-- A Wonderful Life episode in which Wheeler didn't join the Planeteers (and some of the villains went into the past to increase pollution levels) showed Manhattan half-submerged by the Atlantic Ocean in the the alternate future.
+- A Wonderful Life episode of Captain Planet in which Wheeler didn't join the Planeteers (and some of the villains went into the past to increase pollution levels) showed Manhattan half-submerged by the Atlantic Ocean in the the alternate future.

 - Parodied on The Simpsons; Lisa examines a museum diorama of Manhattan which promises to show what the effects of global warming will be "over the next three years"; the city is entirely submerged, with tiny plastic bodies floating around.
 In an attempt to reassure her, Marge says "Three years is a long time."